World Cup 2022: Olivier Giroud's goal gives France a 2-1 quarterfinal win over England

 — FOX Soccer (@FOXSoccer) December 10, 2022

 It was a clear foul, though it wasn’t called on the field.
-After a video review, the referee was summoned to the monitor and granted the obvious penalty kick.
+After a video review, referee Wilton Sampaio was summoned to the monitor and granted the penalty kick.
 But Harry Kane — who had scored on a penalty earlier in the second half — skied his spot kick over the crossbar in the 84th minute.

 OH MY